Grant Brebner: Melbourne Victory

 On 26 May 2006, Brebner was reported by BBC Sport to be attracting interest from Melbourne Victory.
 He subsequently flew to Australia for talks with the A-League club.
-Brebner came on as a trialist and scored for Victory with seconds remaining, in the QNI North Queensland Challenge Trophy game versus Central Coast Mariners on 18 June.
+Brebner came on as a trialist and scored for Victory with seconds remaining, in the QNI North Queensland Challenge Trophy game versus Central Coast Mariners on 18 June 2006.
 Securing a 2–2 draw, Brebner then scored the winning penalty to seal a 4–2 shoot-out win.
 On Brebner's performance, Victory manager Ernie Merrick said: "There's not too much more you can do when you're on trial than come in and win the game, is there?".
-In Victory's second match on 20 June, Brebner completed the full 90 minutes, playing in a 3–1 win over Chinese team Changchun Yatai.
+In Victory's second match on 20 June 2006, Brebner completed the full 90 minutes, playing in a 3–1 win over Chinese team Changchun Yatai.
 Brebner completed a successful trial period by netting a 28-yard free-kick as Victory won the trophy with a 6–1 win over the Chinese team in the final, on 24 June.

-On the back of his impressive displays during his trial, Brebner was signed to a full-time contract with the Melbourne Victory, having agreed on a deal to be released from his Dundee United contract.
-In his first season, he helped the Victory win the 2006–07 A-League premiership with five rounds remaining.
-The round 19 clash with Perth Glory away at Members Equity Stadium saw Brebner take the captain's armband for the first time in the absence of regular captain Kevin Muscat and vice-captain Archie Thompson.
-He scored the last of the five goals against Newcastle Jets in round 3 of the 2008–09 season.
-This was his second goal for the club, after scoring a late winner against Perth Glory in the 2006–07 season.
+On the back of his impressive displays during his trial, he was signed to a full-time contract with the Melbourne Victory, having agreed on a deal to be released from his Dundee United contract.

+He made his debut for the club, starting the whole game, in a 2–0 win against Adelaide United in the opening game of the season.
+Brebner scored his first goal for Melbourne Victory, in what turns out to be a late winner, in a 1–0 win against Perth Glory on 9 November 2006.
+He helped the club win the 2006–07 A-League premiership with five rounds remaining.
+The round 19 clash with Perth Glory away at Members Equity Stadium saw Brebner take the captain's armband for the first time in the absence of regular captain Kevin Muscat and vice-captain Archie Thompson, as Melbourne Victory drew 2–2.
+In the A-League Grand Final against Adelaide United, he helped the club win 6–0 to win the final.
+In his first season, Brebner became a first team regular for Melbourne Victory throughout the 2006–07 season, making twenty–one appearances and scoring once in all competitions.
-Brebner received Australian residency status at the start of 2009, which meant he no longer counted towards the Victory's overseas player quota.